-Deep Cleaning
+Deep Cleaning/Re-Oiling

 Just like other floor coverings, your hardwood floors may become too dirty to clean with a simple cleaning.
 At this time, many floor covering companies offer deep cleaning options that will utilize specifically designed equipment to deep clean and scrub your floors, removing any build up left behind by the weekly cleaning.
+If you have an oiled floor, many manufacturers sell an oil/cleaner that should be periodically applied to your floor to maintain its appearance.

-Recoating Your Floor
+Recoating/Restoring Your Floor

 With time, signs of normal wear and tear should be expected.
 It is natural and happens to all wood floors.
-To restore the luster of your floor and extend the wear layer of finish, recoat your floor with additional coats of finish.
-Make sure your contractor is using the recommended recoat system that is compatible with the finish to give the old floor a proper deep clean and prepare it for recoating.
+To restore the luster of your floor and extend the wear layer of finish, recoat your floor with additional coats of finish (if a traditional urethane coating has been used) or the correct restoration products if your floor has been coated with a hard wax oil or penetrating oil.
+Make sure your contractor is using the recommended recoat system that is compatible with the finish to give the existing floor a proper deep clean and prepare it for recoating/restoration.